 Giusti (2008) proposes that genitive pronouns which raise out of nP value silent possessor agreement in person features in their landing site projection (see also Sichel 2002).
 I hesitate to adopt this reasonable-seeming view because an apparent typological gap argues that it may not be correct.
 In none of the languages surveyed for this study does a concord-bearing DP control possessor agreement.
-The constructed examples in (37) illustrate the missing pattern.
-Raised genitive pronouns in Romance languages typically inflect for number (+gender), but are not agreed with.
+16 The constructed examples in (37) illustrate the missing pattern.
 In Bantu languages, genitive pronouns inflect for concord with the head noun and raise to the left of adjectives as we have seen, but never control a phi-agreement relation.